"Un concerto indimenticabile al Maskfest con il duo SoliPse".

 Elena Letnanova for Opus musicum magazine

 The Duo SoliPse was formed in 2011 by flutist Elena Stojceska and guitarist Romain Petiot.
-They performed in various cities and festivals in France, Czech Republic, Italy, Russia and Bosnia and Herzegovina, such as the festival of Arromanches, the "Maskfest" festival in San Marino, the "Forfest" festival in Kromeritz, international festival "Sarajevo winter", the Scriabin museum in Moscow, the Château de Bosmelet, Châtellerault, the Festival of Sagonne, La Semaine classique au Lavoir, at the Royal museum of fine arts in Brussels and different venues in Paris and Paris region.
+They performed in various cities and festivals in France, Czech Republic, North Macedonia, Italy, Russia and Bosnia and Herzegovina, such as the festival of Arromanches, the "Maskfest" festival in San Marino, the "Ohrid summer" festival, the "Forfest" festival in Kromeritz, international festival "Sarajevo winter", the Scriabin museum in Moscow, the Château de Bosmelet, Châtellerault, the Festival of Sagonne, La Semaine classique au Lavoir, at the Royal museum of fine arts in Brussels and different venues in Paris and Paris region.

 The flute/guitar chamber music formation has drawn interest among composers since Astor Piazzolla and his Histoire du tango.
 Hence, the Duo SoliPse tend to play essentially XXth and XXIst century music including pieces by composers Doïna Rotaru, Massimiliano Messieri, Toru Takemitsu, Vincent Airault, Laurence Sherr or Edison Denisov.
 On the other hand, the Duo SoliPse is inclined towards folk inspired music from Béla Bartók, Dusan Bogdanovic, Miroslav Tadic, Ravi Shankar...